exuperian/RedPitayaTutorials/Tutorials/AXI_Introduction/README.md

 * *M_AXI_GP0* is the *General Purpose AXI*.
   * 32 bit data bus, suitable for low and medium rate communication between PL and PS.
   * 12-bit master port ID width
-  * 6-bit save port ID with
+  * 6-bit slave port ID with
   * Master and slave port acceptance capability of 8 reads and writes.
   * Interface is direct, does not include buffering.
 * *S_AXI_HP0*